-- community and family connections and manage costs; and - Development and implementation of proactive and reactive crisis plans in conjunction with the care plan or ISP that anticipate crises and utilize family, team and community strengths to identify and describe who does what and when; every member of the CFT shall be provided a copy of the plan. - Individual and Family Supports: The AMH+ or CMA must ensure that the care management approach incorporates individual and family supports including: - o Educating the member in self-management; - Providing education and guidance on self-advocacy to the member, family members, and support members; - Connecting the member and caregivers to education and training to help the member improve function, develop socialization and adaptive skills, and navigate the service system; - Providing information and connections to needed services and supports including but not limited to self-help services, peer support services, and respite services; - Providing information to the member, family members, and support members about the member's rights, protections, and responsibilities, including the right to change providers, the grievance and complaint resolution process, and fair hearing processes; - o Promoting wellness and prevention programs; - o Providing information on establishing advance directives, including psychiatric advance directives as appropriate, and guardianship options/alternatives, as appropriate; - Connecting members and family members to resources that support maintaining employment, community integration, and success in school, as appropriate; and - For high-risk pregnant women, inquiring about broader family needs, offering guidance on family planning, and beginning discussions about the potential for an Infant Plan of Safe Care. - Health Promotion: The AMH+ or CMA must address the following items for health promotion: - o Providing education on members' chronic conditions; - Teaching self-management skills and sharing self-help recovery resources; - Providing education on common environmental risk factors including but not limited to the health effects of exposure to second and third hand tobacco smoke and e-cigarette aerosols and liquids and their effects on family and children; - o Conducting medication reviews and regimen compliance; and - o Promoting wellness and prevention programs. - 4.7.
+- Verifiable efforts for services and supports to be delivered in the community within which the youth and family live, using the least restrictive settings possible in order to preserve community and family connections and manage costs; and - Development and implementation of proactive and reactive crisis plans in conjunction with the care plan or ISP that anticipate crises and utilize family, team and community strengths to identify and describe who does what and when; every member of the CFT shall be provided a copy of the plan. - Individual and Family Supports: The AMH+ or CMA must ensure that the care management approach incorporates individual and family supports including: - Educating the member in self-management; - Providing education and guidance on self-advocacy to the member, family members, and support members; - Connecting the member and caregivers to education and training to help the member improve function, develop socialization and adaptive skills, and navigate the service system; - Providing information and connections to needed services and supports including but not limited to self-help services, peer support services, and respite services; - Providing information to the member, family members, and support members about the member's rights, protections, and responsibilities, including the right to change providers, the grievance and complaint resolution process, and fair hearing processes; - Promoting wellness and prevention programs; - Providing information on establishing advance directives, including psychiatric advance directives as appropriate, and guardianship options/alternatives, as appropriate; - Connecting members and family members to resources that support maintaining employment, community integration, and success in school, as appropriate; and - For high-risk pregnant women, inquiring about broader family needs, offering guidance on family planning, and beginning discussions about the potential for an Infant Plan of Safe Care. - Health Promotion: The AMH+ or CMA must address the following items for health promotion: - Providing education on members' chronic conditions; - Teaching self-management skills and sharing self-help recovery resources; - Providing education on common environmental risk factors including but not limited to the health effects of exposure to second and third hand tobacco smoke and e-cigarette aerosols and liquids and their effects on family and children; - o Conducting medication reviews and regimen compliance; and - Promoting wellness and prevention programs.

+4.7.
 Addressing unmet health-related resource needs.
-The AMH+ or CMA must ensure that Tailored Care Management addresses unmet health-related resource needs by performing the following activities at a minimum: - Provide referral, information, and assistance in obtaining and maintaining community-based resources and social support services, including: - o Disability benefits; - Food and income supports; - o Housing; - Transportation;
+The AMH+ or CMA must ensure that Tailored Care Management addresses unmet health-related resource needs by performing the following activities at a minimum:

+- Provide referral, information, and assistance in obtaining and maintaining community-based resources and social support services, including:

+- o Disability benefits;

+- Food and income supports;

+- o Housing;